mike-ward/mike-ward.github.io/_posts/2008-05-29-how-to-selectively-hide-tray-icons.md

 ---
 layout: post
-title:  How to Selectively Hide Tray Icons
+title: 'How to Selectively Hide Tray Icons'
 ---
 I've had a number of requests to add a feature to Desk Drive that hides the tray icon.
 Turns out, you already have the ability to do this from the task bar.
 Here's how.